You won’t believe some of the people on this list of successful high school and college dropouts.

 - DeWitt Wallace, founder, and publisher of Reader’s Digest.
 Dropped out of college after one year.
-Went back, then dropped out again after the second year.
+He went back, then dropped out again after the second year.

 - Dov Charney, founder of American Apparel.
-Started the company in high school, and never attended college.
+He started the company in high school, and never attended college.

 How This Teen Graduated from College in 18 Months for $3100

 - Dustin Moskovitz, multimillionaire co-founder of Facebook.
 Harvard dropout.

 - Frank Lloyd Wright, the most influential architect of the twentieth century.
 Never attended high school.
 He surpassed all odds when he became the most influential architect of the twentieth century.
 Wright designed more than 1,100 projects with about half actually being built.
 His designs have inspired numerous architects to look at the beauty around them and add to it.

 - Frederick “Freddy” Laker, billionaire airline entrepreneur.
 High school dropout.

 - Frederick Henry Royce, auto designer, multimillionaire co-founder of Rolls-Royce.
 Dropped out of elementary school.

 - George Eastman, multimillionaire inventor, Kodak founder.
 Dropped out of high school.